-Since we don’t have a proper mudroom in our house (our garage door, which we use every day just dumps us right into our kitchen), you may remember that we squeezed the function of one into our big kitchen remodel by placing large cabinets – kinda like lockers, but prettier – right next to the door that leads to our garage.
-But now that we’ve lived with them for over two years (how has it been over two years since our kitchen renovation?!), we realized that a few easy tweaks would make these hidden cubbies work a lot harder for us.
+We don’t have a proper mudroom in our house and our garage door, which we use as our primary entryway, just dumps us right into our kitchen.
+So, you may remember that we squeezed the function of one into our big kitchen remodel by placing large cabinets with doors – kinda like lockers, but prettier – right next to the door that leads to our garage.
+If you’ve got a small space but still want some mudroom storage, we highly recommend cabinetry with doors like this!
+But now that we’ve lived with our mudroom lockers for over two years since our kitchen renovation, we realized that a few easy tweaks would make these hidden cubbies work a lot harder for us.

 To help you get oriented, here’s the area of our kitchen we’re talking about.
-That door to the garage is our main entry/exit point, and if you look at the floor plan options we considered during our renovation, you can understand why having this faux mudroom has been such a HUGE improvement for us.
-We get to keep shoes, coats, backpacks, purses, gloves, and hats conveniently by the door, but all of that clutter gets hidden away.
+That door to the garage is our main entrance, and if you look at the floor plan options we considered during our renovation, you can understand why having these mudroom cabinets has been such a HUGE improvement for us.
+We get to keep all of our gear – shoes, jackets, backpacks, boots, purses, gloves, and hats – conveniently by the door, but all of that clutter gets hidden away.
 It has been such an upgrade from our old system of walking halfway through the kitchen to dump shoes into one big dusty shoe basket that was out in the open, and then trekking even further around the corner to the coat closet to hang everything else.

 I know you’re probably thinking: just adjust the freaking shelves then!
 Well, the problem – and actually the reason why we had set it up this way in the first place – is that the shelves are set at the highest and lowest points they can be, based on the pre-drilled holes in the cabinet.
 So back in 2016 when we wrapped up the renovation we really didn’t have the appetite or energy to go drilling extra holes and moving things around.
 “It’ll be fine,” we said.
 Eh, we were tired.
 But fast-forward to 2018 and it finally felt like an easy weekend task.